 Name Age Title William E. Kassling 55 Director, Chairman of the Board and Chief Executive Officer Emilio A. Fernandez 54 Director and Vice Chairman Gregory T.H.
-Davies 52 Director, President and Chief Operating Officer Robert J. Brooks 55 Director, Chief Financial Officer and Chief Accounting Officer Kevin P. Conner 41 Vice PresidentHuman Resources Alvaro Garcia-Tunon 46 Vice PresidentTreasurer Timothy J. Logan 46 Vice PresidentInternational John M. Meister 51 Executive Vice President and General Manager, transit product group George A. Socher 50 Vice President and Corporate Controller Kim G. Davis 45 Director James C. Huntington, Jr 71 Director James P. Kelley 44 Director James V. Napier 62 Director
+Davies 52 Director, President and Chief Operating Officer Robert J. Brooks 55 Director, Chief Financial Officer and Chief Accounting Officer Kevin P. Conner 41 Vice PresidentHuman Resources Alvaro Garcia-Tunon 46 Vice PresidentTreasurer Timothy J. Logan 46 Vice PresidentInternational John M. Meister 51 Executive Vice President and General Manager, Transit Product Group $ \\$ George A. Socher 50 Vice President and Corporate Controller Kim G. Davis 45 Director James C. Huntington, Jr 71 Director James P. Kelley 44 Director James V. Napier 62 Director

-William E. Kassling has been a director, Chairman and Chief Executive Officer of WABCO since the 1990 American Standard acquisition.
+William E. Kassling has been a director, Chairman and Chief Executive Officer of our company since the 1990 acquisition of the company.
 Mr. Kassling was also our President from 1990 through February 1998.
-From 1984 until 1990, he headed the railway products group of American Standard Inc. Between 1980 and 1984, he headed American Standard's building specialties group and, between 1978 and 1980, he headed business planning for American Standard.
+From 1984 until 1990 he headed the Railway Products Group of American Standard Inc. Between 1980 and 1984 he headed American Standard's Building Specialties Group and between 1978 and 1980 he headed Business Planning for American Standard.
 Mr. Kassling is a director of Aearo Corporation, Scientific Atlanta, Inc. and Commercial Intertech, Inc.

 Emilio A. Fernandez was named Vice Chairman in March 1998.
-He has been a Director and was Executive Vice President of WABCO since our January 1995 acquisition of Pulse Electronics, Inc. which he co-founded in 1975.
+He has been a Director and was Executive Vice President of our company since our January 1995 acquisition of Pulse Electronics, Inc. which he co-founded in 1975.
 From 1996 to February 1998 he was Executive Vice President--Integrated Railway Systems.
 Mr. Fernandez is a director of PMI, Inc., a private corporation.

-Gregory T. H. Davies joined WABCO in March 1998 as President and Chief Operating Officer and in February 1999, became a director.
+Gregory T. H. Davies joined our company in March 1998 as President and Chief Operating Officer and in February 1999 became a director.
 Mr. Davies was formerly with Danaher Corporation since 1988, where he was Vice President and Group Executive responsible for its Jacobs Vehicle Systems, Delta Consolidated Industries and A.L.
 Hyde Corporation operating units.
 Danaher designs, manufactures and markets industrial and consumer products with strong brand names, proprietary technology and major market positions in both tolls and components and process/environmental controls.
 Prior to that, Mr. Davies held executive positions at Cummins Engine Company and Ford Motor Company.

-Robert J. Brooks has been a director and Chief Financial Officer of WABCO since the 1990 American Standard acquisition.
-From 1986 until 1990 he served as worldwide Vice President, Finance for the railway products group of American Standard.
+Robert J. Brooks has been a director and Chief Financial Officer of our company since the 1990 acquisition of the company.
+From 1986 until 1990 he served as worldwide Vice President, Finance for the Railway Products Group of American Standard.
 Mr. Brooks is a director of Crucible Materials Corp.

-Kevin P. Conner has been Vice President of Human Resources of WABCO since the 1990 American Standard acquisition.
-From 1986 until 1990, Mr. Conner was Vice President of Human Resources of the railway products group of American Standard.
+Kevin P. Conner has been Vice President of Human Resources of our company since the 1990 acquisition of the company.
+From 1986 until 1990, Mr. Conner was Vice President of Human Resources of the Railway Products Group of American Standard.

-Alvaro Garcia-Tunon has been Vice President and Treasurer of WABCO since August 1995.
+Alvaro Garcia-Tunon has been Vice President and Treasurer of our company since August 1995.
 From 1990 until August 1995 Mr. Garcia-Tunon was Vice President of Business Development of Pulse Electronics, Inc.

 Timothy J. Logan has been Vice President, International since August 1996.
-Previously, from 1987 until August 1996, Mr. Logan was Vice President, International Operations for Ajax Magnethermic Corporation and from 1983 until 1987, he was President of Ajax Magnethermic Canada, Ltd. Ajax Magnethermic manufactures and services electromagnetic inductive equipment that is used for the heating of, heat treating, and melting of metals.
+Previously, from 1987 until August 1996, Mr. Logan was Vice President, International Operations for Ajax Magnethermic Corporation and from 1983 until 1987 he was President of Ajax Magnethermic Canada, Ltd. Ajax Magnethermic manufactures and services electromagnetic inductive equipment that is used for the heating of, heat treating, and melting of metals.